Pathway to Adventure Council

-Pathway to Adventure Council, also known as PTAC, is a Boy Scouts of America local council headquartered in Chicago, Illinois.
+Pathway to Adventure Council, also known as PTAC, is a Scouting America local council headquartered in Chicago, Illinois.
 Created from the merger of four councils, it spans a large portion of the Chicago metropolitan area and part of Northwest Indiana.
 The council operates two camps and four service centers and had about 21,000 youth members according to its own reports in 2021.

 History

 In 2014, the Chicago Area Council, Des Plaines Valley Council, Northwest Suburban Council, and Calumet Council announced they would be merging to increase efficiency and to remain sustainable as an organization.
 The merger occurred on January 1, 2015.
-At first, each of the predecessor councils were reorganized as "Communities" with each maintaining their service centers and schedules.
-The council has since homogenized the communities by creating districts that span over the boundaries of the former councils.
+At first, each of the predecessor councils was reorganized as "Communities" with each maintaining its service centers and schedules.
+The council has since homogenized the communities by creating districts that span the boundaries of the former councils.
 The new council inherited several long-term camps from its predecessor councils, but closed Camp Mach-Kin-O-Siew and Camp Shin-Go-Beek in 2015 and announced the closure of Camp Lakota.
 Camp Lakota's closing was delayed for several years, and ceased operations on May 23, 2021.
 In 2021, the council announced that Camp Napowan in Wild Rose, Wisconsin would be closed and put up for sale.
 The camp was closed on October 11, 2021.

-In 2015, the Illinois General Assembly passed a resolution praising the council and declared September 15, 2015 as "Scouts of Illinois Recruitment Day" within Illinois.
+In 2015, the Illinois General Assembly passed a resolution praising the council and declared September 15, 2015, as "Scouts of Illinois Recruitment Day" within Illinois.

 Organization

-The council is formed by ten districts that cover parts of Cook, DuPage, Lake, and Will counties in Illinois, and Lake County, Indiana.
-Four service centers inherited from the predecessor councils support Pathway to Adventure Council, with centers located in Arlington Heights, Illinois, Chicago, Illinois, La Grange, Illinois and Munster, Indiana.
+The council is formed of ten districts that cover parts of Cook, DuPage, Lake, and Will counties in Illinois, and Lake County, Indiana.
+Four service centers inherited from the predecessor councils support Pathway to Adventure Council, with centers located in Arlington Heights, Illinois, Chicago, Illinois, La Grange, Illinois, and Munster, Indiana.
 For a short period, the council operated the Boy Scout Discovery Outpost at Woodfield Mall.

 Camps

 The council operates two camps: Camp Frank S. Betz in Berrien Springs, Michigan and Owasippe Scout Reservation in Twin Lake, Michigan.
-The council previously operated more camps that it acquired in the merger, but they have since ceased operations to reduce operational expenditures.
+The council previously operated more camps than it acquired in the merger, but they have since ceased operations to reduce operational expenditures.